PinguwuNoot/personal-library/README.md

 * As a user, I want to be able to edit the information about a book
 * As a user, I want to be able to view my library where each book displays a title and an author
 * As a user, I want to be able to view the information about a book
-* As a user, I want to be able to filter my library based on the information about books